 The Parents’ Role

 Once again, the role of the parents is critical in the lives of children with Asperger’s syndrome.
+“The autism diagnosis itself is often traumatic for parents.
+It can be a grueling process that may take up to a year or more, with multiple visits to several different professionals.”
+Janeen Herskovitz, MA, LMHC said.
 What parents can do can be summarized in the following:

 - Be Honest.
 Never camouflage the condition of your child.
 Some parents, because of the stigma it represents, would try to sugarcoat the situation when people ask them about the real condition of their children.
 Hey, tell them she has Asperger’s, and it’s not contagious!
 Perhaps this way, they will start looking at the disorder with much respect other than treating it as a communicable disease.